blackhats/openbravo-pos/README.md

 This is a fork used by #blackhats.
 It has some features:

 * The cards for customers and users may be editable through the standard user interface.
-There is an issue with this saving properly unless you first autogenerate a code then overwrite it.
 * Fixed building on JDK 7.
 * Some other stuff that we'll look at adding later.